giovannarosone/BCR_LCP_GSA/README.md

     - suffix array (SA[i] corresponds to the position of the suffixes of the sequence with id=DA[i] associated to the symbol ebwt[i]), set BUILD_SA to 1.
 You could not compute the DA array.
 - the quality score permutation

-of a very large collection of strings having different or same length.
+of a very large collection of strings **having different or same length**.

 The output format can be:
 - EGSA (OUTPUT_FORMAT must be 1).
 The end-marker in .bwt file is the symbol '\0' [https://github.com/felipelouza/egsa]